remarkjs/remark-lint/doc/rules.md

 Remember that rules can always be turned off by passing false.
 In addition, when reset is given, values can be null or undefined in order to be ignored.

+### reset

+By default, all rules are turned on unless explicitly set to `false`.
+When `reset: true`, the opposite is true: all rules are turned off, unless when given a non-nully and non-false value.

+Options: `boolean`, default: `false`.

 ### blockquote-indentation